 Pests like cockroaches, bed bugs, termites, and rats are common intruders into homes and rental apartments in India.
-And getting rid of them once they infest your living space can be difficult and expensive.
+Getting rid of them once they infest your living space can be difficult and expensive.
 As a tenant, you need smart strategies to prevent and eradicate pests effectively when they invade your rental.
 Here are practical tips on tackling different types of pest infestations in your apartment while avoiding conflicts with the landlord.

 Inspect for Signs of Pests Before Renting